 About this juicy boneless pork chops recipe:

-Now you may become accustomed to having to make a sauce for pork chops because they either lacked flavor on the inside or because they were too dry.
+Now you may become accustomed to having to make a sauce for boneless pork chops because they either lacked flavor on the inside or because they were too dry.
 Maybe you just gave up all together on boneless pork chops thinking they just can't be amazing.

-For this recipe, you will want to make sure you have an oven proof pan since you will sear the pork chops before finishing them in the oven.
+For this pork chops recipe, you will want to make sure you have an oven proof pan since you will sear the pork chops before finishing them in the oven.
 I use a cast iron pan for this pork chops recipe but any heavy bottom oven proof pan will work.

-- 4 boneless pork chops between ¾ inches- 1 inch thick.
+- Boneless pork chops between ¾ inches- 1 inch thick.

 - Brine solution (water, dried rosemary, brown sugar and salt).
 More on this below.
 It is very easy!

-- Seasoning.
+- Pork Chop Seasoning.
 I use a mesquite rub mixture.
 You can use your favorite seasoning for this recipe or you can buy a mesquite seasoning at the store (easiest) or follow my recipe below to make your own.
 This can be made ahead of time!

 Notes about the ingredients:

 To make the these amazing pork chops you will want to follow all the steps in this recipe.
 You may think you do not have time to let your pork chops sit in brine but it only needs 30 minutes.

 The seasoning for making the best boneless pork chops is also very important.
 If you only season your pork chops with salt and pepper, you will only taste salt and pepper 🙂

-How to make these juicy boneless pork chops:
+How to make the best juicy boneless pork chops:

 - Step 1: Make your brine and let it cool.
 This is just heating water, salt and spices until the salt dissolves.